Day 1 Beddgelert

 Today, you'll have the choice of two amazing walks.
 Follow the picturesque Glaslyn river and the lake of Llyn Dinas on the first, from Nant Gwynant to Beddgelert.
 We'll pass the Sygun Copper Mine, a Victorian-era excavation site, before free time to explore the town.
 Or, challenge yourself to the second walk to Aberglaslyn.
 It continues past Llyn Dinas to traverse trails with stunning views of the Cwm Bychan Valley.
 Serene woodlands and idyllic running streams accompany us to Aberglaslyn.

 Next, it's all aboard as we embark on an exciting journey on the Welsh Highland Railway.
 We'll travel in vintage carriages with steam engines whisking us through the spectacular scenery.
 Expect plenty of opportunities for photos while you're soaking up the romance of rail travel in the heart of nature.
 The train stops beneath the majestic walls of famous Caernarfon Castle, one of the most impressive structures of the Middle Ages.

 Enjoy a leisurely breakfast this morning, before checking out of the hotel.
-If you can't quite bear to leave yet, and you're not in a hurry to get home, there's nothing stopping you from popping over to the beach for delicious fish and chips by the sea!
-Meals included: B
+If you can't quite bear to leave yet, and you're not in a hurry to get home, there's nothing stopping you from heading down into the village to grab lunch at one of the quaint cafes.

 Please note: We'll walk at a manageable pace, and all the walks can be shortened if you wish.
 Most walks take place on paths and tracks.
 Some will be slightly more strenuous and may involve moderate slopes, hills, stiles and foot bridges, which may be rough underfoot.
 Sturdy walking shoes are essential.